-The National Flood Insurance Program encourages communities to promote awareness of flood hazards, flood risk, and the availability of flood insurance, and provides incentives through the CRS for such activities.
-Recent changes in the CRS program allows communities to develop a PPI to focus on the effectiveness of outreach programs.
-The District sees value in this program and has worked with stakeholders to develop a PPI that is specific to our region.
+The NFIP encourages communities to promote awareness of flood hazards, flood risk, and the availability of flood insurance, and provides incentives through the CRS for such activities.
+The development of a PPI allows the District to focus on the effectiveness of outreach programs.
+Approval of this Resolution would allow for the continuation of the PPI and maximum credit for these activities under the CRS, which could provide benefit to flood insurance policy holders.